 I am thankful for the pathway park just behind our neighbourhood.
 It provides a corridor of natural beauty for all to share.
 It is wonderful to walk through the trees, to hear and see the birds, and to encounter wildlife along the way close to home.

 This evolving neighbourhood, with its forest pathway, has been the catalyst for one of my recent assemblage pieces, entitled Overlapping Fragments.
-In this piece, most of the materials — natural and manufactured — have been found near or along the path.
+In this piece (sold during Studio Tour, May 2018), most of the materials — natural and manufactured — have been found near or along the path.
 Overlapping Fragments embraces the intersection of the old and the new.
 It takes us from the forest, through the hyperactivity of new house construction, to a place to call home.
 Just as we now have a new home, in the assemblage piece a hand painted bird finds a resting place on a nest of small tree roots firmly secured to the bent and rusted metal.
 I invite you to go to my home page for a more detailed description of this piece.

 31 December 2017: New Year Reflections.
 Once again, the old year passes and once again I am blessed to have the opportunity to look ahead to the future.

 If 2018 is a gift, a book of 365 pages, how would I receive this gift and how would I choose to use each numbered and counted page?

 I will unwrap the gift of 2018 in good faith.
 Every page is, as an artist would say, a blank canvas.
 I alone have the unique freedom to turn the pages as they unfold to me personally, with hope, curiosity and anticipation over what possibilities they may hold.